Complete Guide on How To Read a Credit Report

 • Correct payment due date and payment status

 Some of these signs would indicate that your identity has been stolen.
-For example, if a credit account shows up that you didn't open, chances are someone used your Social Security number to open it.
-Other incorrect negative items could suggest a simple mistake, such as your credit card issuer reporting a late payment when you actually paid on time or reporting the wrong balance.
+For example, if a credit account appears that you didn't open, someone likely used your Social Security number to open it.
+Other incorrect negative items could suggest a simple mistake, such as your credit card issuer reporting a late payment when you actually made the payment on time or reporting the incorrect balance.

 If you spot these red flags, you'll want to take action.
-For example, you might dispute incorrect account information and/or freeze your credit if you are worried someone may have been trying to use your credit information.
+Dispute incorrect account information and freeze your credit if you are worried someone may have been trying to use your credit information.

 How to dispute your credit report

-If there are errors on your credit report, credit report disputes could enable you to get this inaccurate information removed.
+If there are errors on your credit report, disputing the information could help you get this inaccurate data removed.
 You can report the problem to the credit reporting agencies, which must then investigate whether the info you are disputing is accurate.
 If it is not correct, it must be removed from your record.

 You can dispute your credit report online, via phone, or by mail.
 The table below shows the contact information for the three credit reporting companies for each method.